Montfel/pokfinder/README.md

 ### Pre-requisites

-- You must have an Android device with Android 5.0 Lollipop or later.
+- You must have an Android device with Android 7.0 Nougat or later.

 ### Download